 China reports one local coronavirus case after three days; imported cases near 600

 The overall confirmed cases on the mainland had reached 81,340 by the end of Thursday, including 3,292 people who died of the disease, 3,460 patients who were still undergoing treatment.
-The imported cases mostly of the Chinese nationals returning from abroad, especially the new virus epicentres like Italy and other EU countries, increased steadily in the last few days.
+The imported cases most of the Chinese nationals returning from abroad, especially the new virus epicenters like Italy and other EU countries, increased steadily in the last few days.

 On Thursday, 54 new imported cases were reported from different cities taking the total so far to 595.
 The NHC said 189 people were still suspected of being infected with the virus.